player-03/advanced-layout/README.md

     //Much better!
     myBitmap.x = stage.stageWidth - myBitmap.width;
     myBitmap.alignRight();

+If you align it to the center, its offset from the center will be maintained.

     //Now center it.
     myBitmap.x = stage.stageWidth / 2 - myBitmap.width / 2;
     myBitmap.centerX();